Chouriki Sentai Ohranger: Acha

-Acha (執事アチャ, Shitsuji Acha) is Baranoia's imperial family butler who follows whoever is in command at the time, reading their War Declaration and other proclamations.
+Butler Acha (執事アチャ, Shitsuji Acha) is Baranoia's imperial family butler who follows whoever is in command at the time, reading their War Declaration and other proclamations.
 Took care of young Buldont when in the field, even serving as the producer of his movie.
 But for all his work, Acha never gets any respect from the imperial family who abuse him at times.
 When Bomber the Great took over, he simply forgot about Hysteria and served him.
 When Buldont returned, the same happened, Acha couldn't care less about Bomber.
 At the end of the series, he turned good and went with Kocha, and Buldont Jr., and Gunmajin back to Gunmajin's planet.

-Acha is voiced by Kaneta Kimotsuki (肝付 兼太, Kimotsuki Kaneta).

 Kocha

-Kocha (執事コチャ, Shitsuji Kocha) is a miniature robot who served the family along Acha, always on her partner's shoulder like a pirate captain's parrot.
+Butler Kocha (執事コチャ, Shitsuji Kocha) is a miniature robot who served the family along Acha, always on her partner's shoulder like a pirate captain's parrot.
 Though not much of a figure due to her size, Kocha can fire beams from her chest.
 In episode 8, Kocha was outfitted with the Giant System, enabling her to become a hammer for Acha to fling at a Machine Beast, transmitting an enlarging beam into it.
 At the series finale, Kocha was taken by Gunmajin back to Gunmajin's home planet.

-Kocha is voiced by Shinobu Adachi (安達 忍, Adachi Shinobu).

 Keris

 Machine Beast Tamer Keris (マシン獣使いケリス, Mashinjū Tsukai Kerisu) is an Officer placed in charge of taming feral Machine Beasts, having her personal dome.
 When Bacchushund learns of Riki's return, he frantically requests her aid by having her go after Dorin with Yuji, Juri, and Momo attempting to protect her.
 But after King Ranger arrives and destroys Bara Goblin, Keris assumes her true buxom form as she enlarges and captures King Ranger before taking into her domain.
 She then uses Bara King to capture little girls in order to make them her new pets after splicing them with animal DNA, with Dorin as the crown jewel in her collection.
 However, an eagle hinders Keris from capturing Dorin at the cost of its life as the Ohrangers arrive to the girl's aid.
 Enlarging into her true form, Keris traps Ohranger Robo in an electrified cage until King Pyramider frees it, with OhRed saving the girls before calling in Red Puncher.
 Keris is then destroyed by King Pyramider Battle Formation.

-Keris is portrayed by Akiko Amamatsuri (天祭 揚子, Amamatsuri Akiko), who previously played Rui Senda/Dr. Mazenda in Choujyu Sentai Liveman and Gara in Gosei Sentai Dairanger.
+Keris is portrayed by Akiko Amamatsuri (天祭 揚子, Amamatsuri Akiko).

 Camera Trick

 Camera Trick (カメラトリック, Kamera Torikku) is a small bird-resembling video camera monster, serving as a recon for Baranoia's forces.

-Camera Trick is voiced by Kazunori Arai (新井 一典, Arai Kazunori).